home | about us

 • What is the last of the four Gospels?
 (John)

 Whereas Matthew, Mark, and Luke have a lot in common, John departs a bit from the norm.
-The first three are called the synoptic gospels, meaning they see things the same way.
+The first three are called the synoptic Gospels, meaning they see things the same way.
 John is non-synoptic, meaning he comes at the story of Jesus from a slightly different angle.
 This purpose of John's Gospel is less historic, and more evangelistic.

 Unique Facts about John

-• If it weren’t for John, we wouldn’t know that Jesus’ ministry lasted 3 years.
+• If it weren’t for John, we wouldn’t know that Jesus’ ministry lasted 3 years

-• John spends almost half of his gospel talking about the last week of Jesus’ life
+• John spends almost half of his Gospel talking about the last week of Jesus’ life

-• John was probably the last of the gospels to be written, perhaps as late as 85 A.D.
+• John was probably the last of the Gospels to be written, perhaps as late as 85 AD

 • John was a disciple, but also part of the inner circle and gives us otherwise unknown information